chenreny/Detect-status-of-google-drive/README.md

 # GOOGLE DRIVE Traffic Signal

-detect whehther google drive is up or down
+detect the internet status and tell you whehther google drive is up or down Red light: The user is not signed in
+Red light: Google drive is down
+Yellow light: Local internet connection
+Green light: Google drive is up

 ## Getting Started